ocsf/ocsf-docs/FAQs/Schema FAQ.md

     4. The `uid` or `class_uid` of an event is missing in the NEW schema.
 2. Renaming an event, object, attribute, or enum member.
     1. A special case of removal in which the same `caption` belongs to an element with a different `name`, key, or `class_uid`; or the same `class_uid` belongs to an event with a different name.
-3. Changing the primitive or object data type of an attribute **unless** the data type is changing from `int` to `long`.
+3. Changing the data type of an attribute **unless**:
+    1. The data type is changing from `int` to `long`.
 This exception is allowed on the basis that *nearly* all encodings use variable lengths by default, meaning that data written in nearly all encodings as an `int` can be safely interpreted as a `long`.
-Relaxing a defined scalar type to its underlying type (e.g. from `ip_t` to `string_t`) is allowed.
+    2. Changing a scalar type when the underlying type (e.g. `string_t`) remains the same and there are no constraints on the new type.
 4. Changing the `requirement` value of an attribute from `optional` or `recommended` to `required`.
 5. Making the `constraints` of a data type more restrictive.
 6. Adding a `required` attribute to an existing event or object.
-7. Changing the `caption` of an event or object.
+7. Changing the `caption` of an event, enum member, or category.

 ---